dawelab/Natural-methylation-epialleles-correlate-with-gene-expression-in-maize/README.md

 1.1 Measure genic methylation: only use CDS sequence:

   Workflow:
-     1. Use CGmaptools (2019 version: https://cgmaptools.github.io/cgmaptools_documentation/what-is-cgmaptools.html) to select sites exits only in CDS regrion.
+     1. Use CGmaptools (2019 version: https://cgmaptools.github.io/cgmaptools_documentation/what-is-cgmaptools.html) to select sites exits only in CDS regrion

-     2. Use gene bed file to calculatet genic methylation for genes:

-     mCG = (#methylated cytosines in genes CDS region in CG context)/(#methylated cytosines in genes CDS region in CG context)

-     mCHG = (#methylated cytosines in genes CDS region in CHG context)/(#methylated cytosines in genes CDS region in CHG context)
+     2. Use gene bed file to calculatet genic methylation for genes: mCG = (#methylated cytosines in genes CDS region in CG context)/(#methylated cytosines in genes CDS region in CG context) mCHG = (#methylated cytosines in genes CDS region in CHG context)/(#methylated cytosines in genes CDS region in CHG context)

   Reference codes:
   * ```cgmaptools select region -i NAM.CGmap -r NAM_CDS.bed```   #subset the CGmaps only in CDS region